RapidSoftwareSolutions/Marketplace-Lexalytics-Package/README.md

 | configId    | String     | Identifier of the specific configuration that should be used for processing.

 ## Lexalytics.createDocumentsByJobId
-A jobId is not required but can be helpful to separate out content processed via particular environments (dev vs QA) or particular job streams (historical content vs live news).Job_id is only supported by the polling method (not callback or auto response) and if you submit via job_id, you must also retrieve by job_id.
-You can use only 100 unique job_ids per 24 hour period.If you specified a job_id when submitting you must also specify a job_id when retrieving.
+A jobId is not required but can be helpful to separate out content processed via particular environments (dev vs QA) or particular job streams (historical content vs live news).Job_id is only supported by the polling method (not callback or auto response) and if you submit via jobId, you must also retrieve by jobId.
+You can use only 100 unique jobIds per 24 hour period.If you specified a jobId when submitting you must also specify a jobId when retrieving.

 | Field       | Type       | Description
 |-------------|------------|----------